 The wrong way: Veteran’s Day

-Avoid the Singular Possessive
+Avoid the singular possessive

 Let’s address the wrong way first.
-If you put the apostrophe before the final “s” in “Veterans,” you’re making the singular word “Veteran” possessive.
+If you put the apostrophe before the final S in “Veterans,” you’re making the singular word “Veteran” possessive.
 You’re saying it is the day of a single veteran or a day to celebrate a single veteran, and that’s clearly wrong.
 It’s a day for all veterans.

-There are many phrases like “Veterans Day” where this issue comes up.
-You often see things like “writer's strike,” “homeowner's association” and “farmer's market” written with the apostrophe before the final “s” in the first word, and it’s wrong.
-All these phrases refer to groups--writers, homeowners, and farmers--they are not describing the strike, association, or market of a single person.
+“Veterans Day” isn’t the only place you see this problem.
+You often see things like “writer's strike,” “homeowner's association” and “farmer's market” written with an apostrophe-S at the end, and they’re wrong.
+All these phrases refer to groups—writers, homeowners, and farmers—they are not describing the strike, association, or market of a single person.

 But it gets trickier with the remaining two choices.
 If you put an apostrophe at the end of the word “Veterans,” you’re making the plural possessive.
-You’re saying it is the day of the Veterans--the day that belongs to the Veterans--and that’s true, at least at some level.
+You’re saying it is the day of the Veterans—the day that belongs to the Veterans—and that’s true, at least at some level.

 Further, the possessive case is also called the genitive case, and its use isn’t limited strictly to possession in the “I own this car” kind of way.
 It can be used to show other kinds of relationships.
-For example, if I say “George is Juan’s brother,” “Juan’s” has an apostrophe “s” a the end, but I’m not implying that Juan owns George.
-Using “Veterans’” with an apostrophe at the end is certainly a legitimate way to describe Veterans Day.
+For example, if I say “George is Juan’s brother,” “Juan’s” has an apostrophe-S on the end, but I’m not implying that Juan owns George.
+I’m simply using the genitive case to describe a family relationship.

 If you don’t put an apostrophe at the end of “Veterans,” you’re using the word as an adjective that modifies “Day.”
-Just as “tree” tells you what kind of farm I’m talking about in the phrase “tree farm,” and “golf” tells you what kind of club I’m talking about in the phrase “golf club,” “Veterans” tells you what kind of day I’m talking about in the phrase “Veterans Day.”
+Just as in the phrase “tree farm,” the word “tree” tells you what kind of farm I’m talking about, and in the phrase “airport novel,” “airport” tells you that this is the kind of book that is especially popular in airport bookstores, “Veterans” tells you what kind of day I’m talking about in the phrase “Veterans Day.”